Introduction to Health Services Research : A Self-Study Course

 - Topics: Bioethics, including patient's rights, allocation of health care resources, human experimentation, animal experimentation, euthanasia and allowing to die, abortion, contraception, AIDS, mental health therapies, genetic intervention, reproductive technologies, organ transplantation, and medical worker-patient relationship.
 Citations come from a variety of sources including the social sciences, popular media, law, and philosophy.
 (More on subjects and topics)

-- Currently (from 2001 onwards) book materials are available through LocatorPlus, NLM Catalog or the NLM Gateway (Bioethics Search Tips)
+- Currently (from 2001 onwards) book materials are available through LocatorPlus and the NLM Catalog

 - Where are the non-Index-Medicus journals related to ethics being indexed?
 Visit the ETHX on the Web site (select Basic, Advanced or Boolean Search) and try a couple of searches in the ETHX database.
 Try searching on "philosophy of the health professions" or on "prolongation of life" or any topic from the subject list or a text word search.